Kurdish culture: Folklore

-Zembilfrosh
+Zembîlfiroş

-Zembilfrosh (زەمبیلفرۆش) (Kurdish for "basket seller") is a folktale popular in Turkish Kurdistan and Iraqi Kurdistan.
-Zembilfrosh was the son of a powerful Kurdish ruler who left his home and life behind to seek a spiritual life as a dervish.
+Zembilfrosh (Zembîlfiroş) (Kurdish for "basket seller") is a folktale popular in Turkish Kurdistan and Iraqi Kurdistan.
+Zembîlfiroş was the son of a powerful Kurdish ruler who left his home and life behind to seek a spiritual life as a dervish.
 He wanders the countryside with his faithful wife, surviving by making and selling baskets.
-One day they arrive in the capital of a Kurdish emirate, where the prince's wife sees Zembilfrosh and falls in love with him.
+One day they arrive in the capital of a Kurdish emirate, where the prince's wife sees Zembîlfiroş and falls in love with him.
 She summons him to the castle, where she declares her love for him and tries to seduce him.
-Zembilfrosh declines, but she presses, promising him many riches.
-Zembilfrosh is not persuaded and she locks him in a castle tower, from which he eventually escapes.
-The prince's wife then disguises herself and starts searching for Zembilfrosh, and eventually finds him.
-She then deceives Zembilfrosh's wife, convincing her to lend her her clothes and leave the house.
-When Zembilfrosh returns that night, it is dark and he does not recognize the prince's wife, who welcomes him into bed.
+Zembîlfiroş declines, but she presses, promising him many riches.
+Zembîlfiroş is not persuaded and she locks him in a castle tower, from which he eventually escapes.
+The prince's wife then disguises herself and starts searching for Zembîlfiroş, and eventually finds him.
+She then deceives Zembîlfiroş's wife, convincing her to lend her her clothes and leave the house.
+When Zembîlfiroş returns that night, it is dark and he does not recognize the prince's wife, who welcomes him into bed.
 However, a silver anklet gives her away, and he runs off, chased after by his would-be-lover.
-As Zembilfrosh sees that escape is impossible, he prays to God, supplicating to be released from a world of misery, and God complies.
-Reaching Zembilfrosh's lifeless body, the prince's wife is so heartbroken that she dies as well.
+As Zembîlfiroş sees that escape is impossible, he prays to God, supplicating to be released from a world of misery, and God complies.
+Reaching Zembîlfiroş's lifeless body, the prince's wife is so heartbroken that she dies as well.
 They are then buried side by side.
 Their resting place is claimed to be located at the contemporary town of Batifa, a subdistrict of the district of Zakho, Duhok governorate, in Iraqi Kurdistan.